lab101/countdown/README.md

 Has the following keyboard shortcuts
 - arrows to position the clock
+- y & h to increase scale
+- u & j to rotate (perspective)
-- i & o to increase or decrease font
+- i & k to change perspective.
 - c to clear the saved state.